Mindfulness for Perimenopause — Covered by Most Canadian Employee Insurance Plans

 - Craving connection with other women who understand what you’re going through.

-- Living anywhere in Ontario and ready to make space for you again.
+- Living anywhere in Ontario, British Columbia or Manitoba and ready to make space for you again.

 Empower yourself with the tools to meet each moment with presence, kindness, and clarity—even through hormonal storms.
 Join us.
 Spots are limited.
 Register here.